FAC8/READMES/Week5/best-practice.md

 Value at:0x7f36f2980900 refcount:1 encoding:raw serializedlength:4 lru:463740 lru_seconds_idle:1215660
 ```

+Redis has to e.g. store some info for LRU algorithm.

 Values stored in hashes don’t come with additional metadata.
 Internally Redis uses simple dictionary structure for storing them.

-###Lollipop questions:
-- AOF has three sub options.
-Which one of these is the fastest?
-Extra points if you can mention the downside of this system.
-- Explain any of the ways that Redis will be optimized.

 ###Lollipop questions:
 - AOF has three sub options.
 Which one of these is the fastest?
 Extra points if you can mention the downside of this system.